HowInstallWSLOnWindows/cse15l-lab-reports/lab1.md

 ![Image](lsdirectory1.png)
 In the /home directory, when ls is used with a path to a directory as an argument it will list the items within that directory.
 Since argument directory is /lecture1 it lists the files: Hello.java, Hello.class, messages, and README.
 ![Image](lstxt1.png)
-When ls is used with a path to a file as an argument it doesn't list the contents of the text file instead it gives us the path to the text file.
+In our working direcotry /home, when ls is used with a path to a file as an argument it doesn't list the contents of the text file instead it gave us the absolute path to the text file.
+Based on some google searchs, this might be some sort of error and not an intended feature of ls.

 # cat command
 ![Image](catempty.png)